Coder-CH1/Astrotalk/README.md

 - Link Presentation Framework for presenting web contents
 - Subclassing and composite design patterns for reusable view controllers
 - Programmatic UI and MVVM architecture
+- Singleton design pattern for a global access of the fetching of data implemented in the project.

 ### Work in Progress